bcdavis/CH43-Capstone-Mini-Clue/README.md

 Clone this repository into a new directory in your workspace.

-Navigate into the cloned directory and make a new direcroty called `api` by running `mkdir api`
+Navigate into the cloned directory and make a new directory called `api` by running `mkdir api`

 Navigate into the new `api` directory and run `touch database.json`